Josip Golubar: Varaždin

 In 2009, Golubar returned to Croatia and signed with First League side Varaždin, near his home town.

 On 14 July 2011, Golubar made his European debut in the Europa League second qualifying round against Moldovan side Iskra-Stal.
 He went on to make four Europa League appearances that season, scoring one goal.

 RNK Split

 In winter 2012, Golubar signed with RNK Split.

 Zavrč

-In summer 2012, Golubar signed with Slovenian Second League side Zavrč.
+In the summer 2012, Golubar signed with Slovenian Second League side Zavrč.
 In his first season in Slovenia, he made 24 appearances and scored 13 goals, tying Amer Krcić for top scorer in the league.
 Zavrč won the league that season and earned promotion to the PrvaLiga.

 In the 2013–14 PrvaLiga, Golubar made 32 appearances for Zavrč, scoring five goals, and helping the club to a fifth-place finish, missing out on a Europa League spot by five points.

 Olimpija Ljubljana

-In summer 2014, Golubar signed with Olimpija Ljubljana.
+In the summer 2014, Golubar signed with Olimpija Ljubljana.
 He would make a total of thirteen league appearances for Olimpija before leaving the club in September 2015.